usaid-cs/yesterday-i-learned/random.md

 - Chena Hot Springs, Alaska - constructed an ice hotel... entirely out of ice and snow.
 [It was shut down by the building inspector due to lack of smoke detectors](https://top5icehotels.weebly.com/aurora-ice-hotel.html).
 - ["Feminine-named hurricanes (vs. masculine-named hurricanes) cause significantly more deaths, apparently because they lead to lower perceived risk and consequently less preparedness"](http://www.pnas.org/content/early/2014/05/29/1402786111)
 - [Hebbian theory](https://en.wikipedia.org/wiki/Hebbian_theory): "learning" is done by associations done from the presynaptic cell to the postsynaptic cell; cells that fire together wire together.
-- "JavaScript legend Douglas Crockford once said that [monads are cursed -- that once you understand monads for yourself you lose the ability to explain them to others](http://sean.voisen.org/blog/2013/10/intro-monads-maybe/)"
 - There _is_ a way to pull changes from the parent repository once you've forked it.
 Create a PR, swap base and HEAD branches, and submit the PR to yourself.
 - [XSS evasion cheatsheet](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet)
 - "Stag and Doe": Southern Ontarian term for a fiance and fiancee's pre-wedding party